-If there were ever a perfect time to unleash the world’s most bizarre yet intoxicating true crime documentary, it was during a global pandemic.
+If there were ever a perfect time to unleash the world’s most bizarre yet intoxicating true crime documentary, it was during a pandemic.
 Netflix had a captive audience, and they gave Joe Exotic the key.

 Like tigers in cages, feverishly awaiting their expired Walmart meat, we couldn’t look away as Tiger King: Murder, Mayhem, and Madness delivered on all of its chaotic promises.